NeiH4207/castle-ai-chanlenge-hust/README.md

 pip install -e .
 ```
 `Note:` Using virtual environment (conda) is recommended to ensure the packages are installed in the right environment.
-## Run script with your machine using random steps for testing
+## Run script using random steps for testing

 ``` bash
 usage: random_step_test.py [-h] [--render]